Key Concepts

 Tier: 2

 What it is The iterative loop: Write → Judge → Refine until convergence or a circuit breaker.
+It is called Ouroboros because the loop feeds its own artifacts back into the next turn and evolves through that feedback, rather than repeating as a static circle.
 Refine is a constrained mutation step in response to a specific failure signal, producing a smaller, cleaner diff.

 Convergence